Keramas/MuffinMan/README.md

 FFXI Sortie 9-boss metric tracking add-on that generates an easy to copy/paste report of the following:

 - Party composition for the run
+- Bosses defeated during the run
+- Aminon battle data:
-- Aminon battle parse with weaponskill averages (leverages Scoreboard output)
+    - Full party parse with weaponskill averages (leverages Scoreboard output)
+    - Battle duration
+    - Corsair's Miser/Tact roll values and Wild Card values
 - Tally of total gallimaufry obtained during the run
-- Aminon battle duration
 - Bonus objective tracking:
     - Ground floor aurum chest
     - Number of naakual sets completed
     - Which basement mini-NMs were defeated
-- Corsair roll and Wild Card values on Aminon
 - Number of +1 chests obtained

 By adding a Discord webhook, you can easily send the report to your group's Discord channel as well.